Tesla shares gain after Musk sheds $5 bln in equity | Business

 Tesla shares gain after Musk sheds $5 bln in equity

-Tesla shares advanced in premarket trading on Thursday after filings revealed Chief Executive Officer Elon Musk had sold about $5 billion of the stock over the past few days, following his much-hyped Twitter poll.
+Tesla shares rose in early trading on Thursday after filings revealed Chief Executive Officer Elon Musk had sold about $5 billion of the stock over the past few days, following his much-hyped Twitter poll.

-Tesla shares advanced in premarket trading on Thursday after filings revealed Chief Executive Officer Elon Musk had sold about $5 billion of the stock over the past few days, following his much-hyped Twitter poll.
-The electric-car maker's shares climbed 2.7% to $1,097.18, recouping some of the heavy losses suffered earlier in the week.
+Tesla shares rose in early trading on Thursday after filings revealed Chief Executive Officer Elon Musk had sold about $5 billion of the stock over the past few days, following his much-hyped Twitter poll.
+The electric-car maker's shares climbed 3% to $1,096.13, recouping some of the heavy losses suffered earlier in the week.

 The share sale was his first since 2016 and comes after his weekend poll of Twitter users about offloading 10% of his Tesla stake, which comprises most of his estimated $281 billion fortune.
 "The reason that we're seeing stock rebound is because there does seem to be a method in his madness," AJ Bell analyst Danni Hewson said.